Helle Thorning-Schmidt: Member of the Folketing

 In the 2005 Danish parliamentary election Thorning-Schmidt was elected to the Folketing.

-After the defeat in the 2005 election, in which the Social Democrats lost five seats and failed to regain the majority it had lost in the 2001 election, former Minister of Finance and party leader Mogens Lykketoft resigned his post, taking responsibility for the poor election results.
+Following the defeat in the 2005 election, in which the Social Democrats lost five seats and failed to regain the majority it had lost in the 2001 election, former Minister of Finance and party leader Mogens Lykketoft resigned his post, taking responsibility for the poor election results.
 In his speech of resignation on election night, 8 February 2005, he called for a leadership election in order to determine who should lead the party into the next election.

 Thorning-Schmidt campaigned for the party leadership as a moderate candidate and was elected by the party members on 12 April 2005, ahead of the other candidate, Frank Jensen.
 She led the Social Democrats in the 2007 election, in which her party suffered modest losses and was forced into a third term in opposition.
 The party was also unable to regain its position as the largest party in the Folketing.

 She was against holding a referendum on the European Reform Treaty.
 During her 2007 campaign she promised to relax restrictions on asylum seekers and immigrants.
 She also opposed tax cuts announced by Anders Fogh Rasmussen, instead stating she would like to see more funding for welfare.
 The party also campaigned on a platform of combating increased inequalities in society, and fighting global warming by supplying 45% of Denmark's energy from renewable sources by 2025.

 Although her party again lost two seats in the 2007 election reducing the total to 45 seats, her leadership was not questioned by her party.
 In June 2008, according to a Gallup poll, the opposition centre-left was at 49.8% compared to 49.6% for the centre-right.
 This would leave the centre-left with 88 seats, two short of a majority, discounting the Faroe Island and Greenland seats.
 Since late 2009 the opposition enjoyed large majorities in the polls, and according to polls carried out in January 2011 the opposition led the governing coalition under Lars Løkke Rasmussen by 5–7 points and the Social Democrats led Venstre by 7–10 points which would make the Social Democrats the largest party by far in the Folketing.

-Both Margrethe Vestager (Social Liberal Party) and Villy Søvndal (Socialist People's Party) have pledged their support to Thorning-Schmidt after a potential election victory.
-After the last election Helle Thorning-Schmidt started working towards forming a centre-left government coalition consisting of the Socialist People's Party and the Social Liberal Party with parliamentary support from the small Red-Green Alliance.
+Both Margrethe Vestager (Social Liberal Party) and Villy Søvndal (Socialist People's Party) pledged their support to Thorning-Schmidt after a potential election victory.
+After the 2007 election Helle Thorning-Schmidt started working towards forming a centre-left government coalition consisting of the Socialist People's Party and the Social Liberal Party with parliamentary support from the small Red-Green Alliance.
 As the leader of the largest opposition party in Denmark, she was described by the media as the leader of the Danish opposition.